 Another thing that’s critical if you want to get brand deals: Make it easy to be contacted

-It’s important to consider when you’re doing sponsored videos, is this going to be a good relationship?
-Because I don’t want sponsorships that aren’t going to be good for both parties.
+It’s important to consider that when you’re doing sponsored videos, is this going to be a good relationship?
+I don’t want sponsorships that aren’t going to be good for both parties.

 I don’t want sponsors who want to just use me to get views, so to speak, and don’t have any interest in helping me build my brand and matching the content I’m creating with the audience I have.